There is no one quite as lost as the person who is mistakenly convinced that they know exactly where they are.

 On my last trip out, the GPS broke (or I broke it.
 Whatever), so I studied the maps in a bit more detail, and made sure I packed my compass.
 My trusty Silva compass has disappeared (the girls deny borrowing it).
 So I dug out a back-up from my ‘no longer used’ gear box; the inexpensive hand-bearing compass that was the Silva’s predecessor.

 New for this trip was a Mountain House Sweet and Sour Pork meal; a Sawyer Squeeze water filtration system, that promised to have a much better flow than the most frustrating Sawyer Mini water filter; another Trangia stove that my father-in-law found in a flea market; and I decided to experiment with not using compression sacks for my quilts.
-Instead I just pushed them into a plastic ‘Contractor bag’ in my rucksack.
-As the quilts expanded to fill the available space it made my pack look very full, but it was also easy to squish them down to add more gear.
+Instead I just pushed them into a plastic ‘Contractor bag’ in my backpack.
+The quilts expanded to fill the available space which made my pack look very full, but it was also easy to squish them down to add more gear.

 Day One – Saturday